 Land O’Lakes, Inc. is incorporated as a cooperative corporation.
 Cooperatives resemble traditional corporations with two primary distinctions:

 A cooperative’s shareholders, referred to as “members,” supply raw materials (i.e. milk) and/or purchase its goods and services (i.e. Feed).

 A cooperative ratably allocates its earnings from member business to its members based upon the amount of business conducted by each member.

 STRUCTURE & GOVERNANCE

 Land O'Lakes, Inc., one of America's premier agribusiness and food companies, is a member-owned cooperative with industry-leading operations that span the spectrum from agricultural production to consumer foods.
-With 2015 annual sales of $13 billion, Land O'Lakes is one of the nation's largest cooperatives, ranking 203 on the Fortune 500.
-Building on a legacy of more than 94 years of operation, Land O'Lakes today operates some of the most respected brands in agribusiness and food production including LAND O LAKES® Dairy Foods, Purina Animal Nutrition and WinField Solutions.
+With 2019 annual sales of $14 billion, Land O'Lakes is one of the nation's largest cooperatives, ranking 212 on the Fortune 500.
+Building on a legacy of more than 99 years of operation, Land O'Lakes today operates some of the most respected brands in agribusiness and food production including LAND O LAKES® Dairy Foods, Purina Animal Nutrition,WinField Solutions and Land O’Lakes SUSTAIN.
 The company does business in all 50 states and more than 60 countries.
-Land O'Lakes, Inc. corporate headquarters are located in Arden Hills, Minn.
+Land O'Lakes, Inc. corporate headquarters is located in Arden Hills, Minn.

 Members of Land O’Lakes include both individual farmers and other cooperatives.
 The member-owners of Land O’Lakes elect directors to represent them on the corporate board.
 The board determines policies and business objectives, controls financial policy and hires the chief executive officer to conduct day-to-day business affairs.